NVIDIAGameWorks/KickstartRT_demo/README.md

 - [glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models.git)

 # Getting started
-This application is designed to provide an example implementation of KickstartRT SDK.
+This application is designed to provide an example integration of the KickstartRT SDK.
 By using Donut framework, it handles three different graphics APIs in the same binary on Windows.
-You can switch the using graphics API by simply providing an argument when executing the application.
+You can switch the current graphics API by simply providing an argument when executing the application.
 In addition to browsing the sample code, we encourage you to check out the [README.md](https://github.com/NVIDIAGameWorks/KickstartRT/blob/main/README.md) and [docs](https://github.com/NVIDIAGameWorks/KickstartRT/tree/main/docs) in the KickstartRT SDK repository, that includes requirement for other dependent SDKs and the GPU.

 #### Build Steps